CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/save_ami.md

 <a href="https://aws.amazon.com/blogs/compute/disabling-intel-hyper-threading-technology-on-amazon-linux/">Disable Hyperthreading</a>

+### Increased disk space on /shared to 500 GB

+Ran out of disk space when trying to run the full 12US1 domain, so it is necessary to increase the size.
+You can do this in the AWS Web Interface without stopping the instance.

-### Expanded the root volume to 500 GB, and increased the throughput to 1000 MB/s and then expanded it using these instructions, and then resized it.
+Ehxpanded the root volume to 500 GB, and increased the throughput to 1000 MB/s and then expanded it using these instructions, and then resized it.

 <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/recognize-expanded-volume-linux.html">Recognize Expanded Volume</a>